 - One side is soft rubber for practice with reduced sound

-- Two inserts add a laminated cover or a conditioning cover for reduced response for quieter practices
+- Two inserts add a laminated cover or a conditioning cover for a reduced response for quieter practices

 - 12-inch diameter drum practice cover